yavurb/rill/README.md

 # Rill

 The HTTP/WS/Signaling Server for the [Rill](https://rill.one) Project.
+Rill is a platform that allows users to create and share interactive live streams.

 ## Configuration :wrench: